Traditional Japanese Craftsmanship Is Going Global

 The role of traditional crafts began to change due to westernization and the evolution of Japanese lifestyles after World War II.
 One factor was the demand for convenience and time-saving home appliances driven by the rapid economic growth of the 1960s and 70s.
 Traditional crafts were no longer treated as items of daily use.
 Instead, they were often purchased as souvenirs from a trip or as a gift from the region where they are produced.

 The change in Japanese consumers’ buying habits coincided with the country’s shifting economic climate.
 This began to impact the livelihood of Japanese craftsmen and the industry as a whole.
 According to data from a local craftmanship association, the production value of traditional crafts, which exceeded 500 billion yen (USD 4.5 billion) in 1990, had dropped to one-fifth of the value in 2015.
 The number of businesses also dropped by half to 1300.

 Businesses are adapting to new markets

 Arita porcelain gained global attention and told an origin story that resonated with discerning consumers in Japan and overseas.
-Being able to market their products helped – the ability to clearly communicate what makes Arita-yaki products unique from the competition.
+Being able to market their products helped – to clearly communicate what makes Arita-yaki products unique from the competition.

-The cross-border e-commerce boom is a great enabler in connecting Japanese local businesses to markets worldwide, while offering customers access to browse these products in better, user-friendly ways.
+The cross-border e-commerce boom is a great enabler in connecting Japanese local businesses to markets worldwide, while offering customers access to these products in better, user-friendly ways.
 I hope you find your favorite beautiful Japanese craft to add that touch of sophistication to your daily life!